michaelw/TA-pihole_dns/README.md

 ## Sourcetypes

-Below are a list of sourcetypes which this Add-on will automatically identify and do not need to be set manually.
+Below are a list of sourcetypes which this Add-on uses.
+The `pihole:dhcp` sourcetype will automatically be transformed when the `pihole` sourcetype is set in the inputs configuration.

 Source type | Description | CIM Data Models
 ----------- | ----------- | ---------------